GlaivePro/IaafPoints/README.md

 Let's consider 100m outdoor men as an example.
 The reference time for this event is 17 seconds in the 2017 edition.

 Suppose John ran the distance in 11.78 seconds.
 That is 5.22 seconds better than the reference time.
-John's result is equivalent to 24.63 * 5.22^2 = 952 points.
+John's result is equivalent to 24.63 * 5.22^2 = 952 points (we round the decimals down to the nearest integer).
 The 24.63 is a coefficient specific to this event.

-The formula for track events can be expressed like this: `points = conversionFactor * (reference - result)^2`.
+The formula for track events can be expressed like this: `points = floor(conversionFactor * (reference - result)^2)`.

 ### General formula